shubhamsapra97/Heady/README.md

 * Add Categories
 * Add Child Categories
 * Add Products
-* Click on Category in Filter to load child categories and products
+* Select categories from Category Filter to load child categories and products

 ## Features To Be Added